Chasing happiness is overrated.

 I’m saying to not rely on it; that it shouldn’t be the only thing we’re chasing.

-If I could pick one thing to chase?
+If I could pick one thing to chase instead of happiness?

-Passion is what keeps us going even when happiness is gone and things are hard.
+Passion keeps us going even when happiness is gone and things are hard.

 By pursuing passion you get happiness, but more importantly, you get purpose and I can’t think of a better goal than that.

 Happiness is overrated, but passion is the key to a well-lived life.